jmfrancklab/pyspecdata/README.rst

 So when you call ``odnp_nmr_comp/odnp`` this will point to the actual location, ``/home/jmfranck/exp_data/NMR_comp/ODNP``

+Note that it's possible to point the different `exp_type` directly to shared drives, pySpecData also offers a (we think superior) method that downloads local copies of files on-demand using (rclone)[https://rclone.org/].
+Obviously, you need to install rclone and add it to your path to do this (see next subsection).
+Rclone is an amazing tool that can be configured to talk to virtually any type of cloud storage (Google Drive accounts, OneDrive and SharePoint accounts, etc.)

-The ``RcloneRemote`` key points to the properly configured remote that was set up with Rclone e.g., ``jmf_teams`` is a properly configures (rclone)[https://rclone.org/] remote that shows up in response to the shell command ``rclone config``.
+Inside the ``RcloneRemote`` section, each key/variable points to a properly configured remote that was set up with (rclone)[https://rclone.org/] -- e.g., ``jmf_teams`` here is a properly configures  remote that shows up in response to the shell command ``rclone config``.
-Note: as you require datasets from other folders you will need to make new folders locally to match for Rclone.
+*Note:* as you require datasets from other folders you will need to make new folders locally to match for Rclone.
+You will receive error messages that guide you to do this, and you should follow them.
 For example, if you required a dataset from ``exp_data/francklab_esr/alex`` you will need to go into your local ``exp_data`` folder and add a new folder called ``francklab_esr/alex``

 Setting up Rclone
 -----------------

-Rclone is a useful tool to get files off of the team's drive or whatever cloud storage you may use.
-This enables you to store datafiles locally allowing the user to work offline if needed.
-Prior to setting up Rclone you will need to make a local file (in your home directory) where your data files will be added to as called.
-Typically, the name of this folder corresponds to the name of the folder on the cloud (e.g. 'exp_data').

 To get set up with Rclone, download Rclone and follow the documentation which should include running the command ``rclone config`` enabling you to set up the location and name of the cloud drive you wish to pull from.
 The documentation of rclone is pretty straightforward and can walk you through this.
+If you are at an academic institution, we highly recommend asking your IT department for a protocol for connecting rclone to your cloud storage of choice.

 Notes on compilation of compiled extensions
 ===========================================